Query for work items

 A: Set the permissions on the query to Read.

-Open the context menu and choose the star next to a work item query to add to My favorites or Team favorites.
 You can only add shared queries to team favorites, and only if you have team administrator permissions.

 A: Yes.
 From TWA and the Results list for a query, choose the send mail icon.
 From Team Explorer, open the context menu and choose the Send to Microsoft Outlook.
 Also, you can only send to TFS user accounts as only these accounts can open the linked work items contained within the query.